clarkk/php-log/README.md

 	//  Set the base path to store log files
 	\Log\Log::init('log');

-	//  Errors will also be printed (Do not enable this in production)
+	//  PHP core and compiler errors and PHP warnings and parse errors will be visible (Do not enable this in production!)
 	\Log\Log::verbose();

+	//  Log something
+	\Log\Log::log('User event: A user did something and I want to log it', 'user-event');

+	//  Log an unharmful warning (this will NOT be visible to the user even if verbose is enabled)
+	\Log\Log::err('A warning is logged', \Log\Log::ERR_WARNING);

+	//  Log a fatal error (this will NOT be visible to the user even if verbose is enabled)
+	\Log\Log::err('This might cause some damage', \Log\Log::ERR_FATAL);

 	try{
-		throw new Error('Something went wrong');
+		throw new Error('Something went terrible wrong');

 		echo "Everything went OK!"
 	}
 	catch(Error $e){
+		//  The fatal error is logged with a trace back (this will NOT be visible to the user even if verbose is enabled)
 		\Log\Err::fatal($e);
 	}
 }
 catch(Throwable $e){
+	//  This will catch all uncatched and unexpected errors.
+The error will be visible to the user if verbose is enabled
 	\Log\Err::catch_all($e);
 }
 ```